SUMMER SALE 50% off The Dyrt PRO — just $2.49/moGet now

-Dispersed camping options near Gonzalez, Florida are limited, with Mystic Springs serving as the main primitive camping area.
+Dispersed camping near Gonzalez, Florida is limited to a small number of primitive campsites, with Mystic Springs serving as the main option.
 While classified as dispersed camping, Mystic Springs requires reservations and offers open camping spaces with toilets and trash disposal.
 The sites are arranged in numbered plots, with sites 7, 8, and 9 noted by visitors as particularly desirable.
 According to a visitor, "It's a little unlevel and best to back in.
 Be sure to get a site map, or it will be hard to find."

 Blackwater River Boat Ramp Camp, another dispersed site in the region, appears to be closed indefinitely.
 A review mentioned, "If you drive past it, there's a new area people are using where a port-a-potty has been placed, but I don't recommend staying there.
 It's right on the road and was very crowded."
 Both locations allow pets and campfires, but neither provides drinking water, electric hookups, or shower facilities.
 Campers should plan to bring all necessary supplies, including water, as amenities are minimal in these primitive camping areas.